 - 11.2 Where bio metric information is used to identify or authenticate individuals, those systems will only save the checksum or hash value created from images or information gathered.

-12. Storage & Security of Personal Information
+12. Storage and Security of Personal Information

 - 12.1 We require our employees and any data processors to respect the confidentiality and privacy of your personal information.